fathym-deno/eac-runtime/docs/getting-started/Configure.md

 };
 ```

-That's it, run your site and you'll be able to connect with the blog, api, redirects and READMe with ease.
+That's it, run your site and you'll be able to connect with the blog, api, redirects and home page with ease.
 For complete information on configuring your eac, visit [here](../configuration/Overview.md).

 Your final code will look something like this: